scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

         point=beijing, base_point=paris)

 Using the exponential and logarithm maps instead of linear addition and subtraction, many learning algorithms can be generalized to manifolds.
-We emphasize that these operations depend on the "Riemannian metric" chosen for a given manifold.
+We emphasize that these operations depend on the “Riemannian metric” chosen for a given manifold.
 The metric defines the notion of geodesic and distance between points on the manifold.
-We could have chosen a different metric on the sphere that would have changed the distance between the points: with a different metric, the "sphere" could, for example, look like an ellipsoid.
+We could have chosen a different metric on the sphere that would have changed the distance between the points: with a different metric, the “sphere” could, for example, look like an ellipsoid.

 We illustrated the use of the exponential and logarithm maps on the sphere only; yet, :code:`geomstats` provides their implementation for over 15 different manifolds in its :code:`geometry` module with support for a variety of Riemannian metrics.
 Consequently, :code:`geomstats` also implements learning algorithms on manifolds, taking into account their specific geometric structure by relying on the operations we just introduced.
 The next tutorials show more involved examples of such geometric learning algorithms.